josevnz/Falco/README.md

 python -m build
 ```

+Then you can copy/ install to another machine.

+I recommend you take a look at the [Tutorial](tutorial/README.md) to get the full picture and overview of the other scripts included on this distribution.

+# Last bits
-I hope you enjoy this code, please report any bugs or leave your comments.
+I hope you enjoy this code, please [report any bugs or leave your comments](https://github.com/josevnz/Falco/issues).

 --Jose